 14. Hibernate if it gets too cold

 Do hedgehogs hibernate as pets?
-Pet African Pygmy Hedgehogs will hibernate if it becomes too cold.
-Hibernating is considered dangerous for them as they simply won’t have enough fat reserves to survive hibernation, leading to them dying as a result of starvation.
+Pet Hedgehogs will hibernate if it becomes too cold.
+Hibernating is considered dangerous for them as they simply won’t have enough fat reserves to survive African Pygmy hedgehogs as they have evolved in warmer climates and are not used to colder climates.
+Resulting in the possibility of falling into hibernation.
+Pet hedgehogs have evolved in warmer climates and are not used to colder climates.
+Resulting in the possibility of falling into hibernation, leading to them dying as a result of starvation.
 The cold itself can cause hypothermia, again causing them to die.

 Larger European hedgehogs can hibernate safely as they can build up sufficient reserves.
-The small size of African Pygmy Hedgehogs may be a distinct disadvantage combined with their diet when kept as pets when it comes to hibernation as they tend not to have enough fat reserves.
+The small size of African Pygmy Hedgehogs may be a distinct disadvantage combined with their diet when kept as pets when it comes to African Pygmy hedgehogs as they have evolved in warmer climates and are not used to colder climates.
+Resulting in the possibility of falling into hibernation as they tend not to have enough fat reserves.

 15. Make hissing sounds